Understanding Nutrition - It’s More Than Just Nutrients21.05.20

 - Sleep quality

 Protein heavy foods come predominantly from animal and fish sources such as chicken, beef, salmon and tuna.
 But, there is also a wide range of plant-based protein sources that are easily available.
 Plant-based protein sources generally contain more carbohydrates over their animal alternatives.
 Protein can also be supplemented.

 Here are some of the most common protein sources:

 - Protein shakes (Whey/Vegan Protein)

 The bottom line is that your body needs fat to function.
-They are essential for cell growth, organ protection as well as insulation!
+It is essential for cell growth and organ protection as well as insulation!
 It also helps your body absorb nutrients from other foods.

 There are four major dietary fats in the foods we eat:

 Foods containing high amounts of dietary fat.